LibreELEC/documentation/how-to/mount_network_share.md

 #### 2. Create the systemd definition file

-**Important:** you need to use the filename for the definition file according to the folder where you want to mount your share .\
+**Important:** you need to set the filename for the definition file according to the folder where you want to mount your share .
-In our case `storage-recordings.mount` represent path -> `/storage/recordings`.\
+In our case: `storage-recordings.mount` represents the path -> `/storage/recordings`.
-If you like an subfolder `storage-recordings-tv.mount` represent path -> `/storage/recordings/tv`.
+If you add a subfolder: `storage-recordings-tv.mount` represents the path -> `/storage/recordings/tv`.

 `nano /storage/.config/system.d/storage-recordings.mount`

-Content of the definition file for a NFS share.
+Contents of the definition file for a NFS share:

 ```
 [Unit]